giorgosgrv3/compSec_2/README.md

 They consist of TWO lines.
 The first line is always n, the second line is always either e or d depending on whether it's the public or private key.
 Two helper functions inside the code are responsible for doing the key reading-to / writing-from the files.
 The plaintext must satisfy the constraint M < n .
 Encrypting plaintext or decrypting ciphertext which is >n is not supported, since it has not been requested in the assignment.
+As to the signing and verification, we have used libsodium's implementation of SHA-256.
+To sign, we compute hash of the plaintext and sign with the private key. h = SHA256(M) and then S = h^d mod n, then write signature S to the file.
+To verify, we compute hash of the plaintext, verify using public key. h = SHA256(M) and then h' = S^e mod n.
+If h'=h, the console will print "signature is VALID", otherwise "signature is INVALID".

 **Examples of usage:**
 ```bash